0x1D-1983/lifeline/readme.md

  - Service Account User

- The config can be set on the IAM page: https://console.cloud.google.com/iam-admin/iam?project=PROJECT_ID The Default Service Accvoiunt principal has the name: ${PROJECT_NUMBER}-compute@developer.gserviceaccount.com
+ The config can be set on the IAM page: https://console.cloud.google.com/iam-admin/iam?project=PROJECT_ID The Default Service Account principal has the name: ${PROJECT_NUMBER}-compute@developer.gserviceaccount.com

 ## Build and push image